piqnt/stage.js/examples/game-o/README.md

 The game graphics are packed in `media/base.png` texture (sprite-sheet) and image cutouts (sprites) are defined in `textures.js`.

 #### Architecture
 The game consists of two main layers: model and view.
 Model consists of game logics and objects.
 View consists of CutJS component which compose and render graphics.
-View layer communicates with model by keeping a refrence to it and extending its uiXXX methods.
+View layer communicates with model by keeping a reference to it and extending its uiXXX methods.

 #### Publishing
 CutJS apps are compatible with modern browsers, they can also be published for mobile devices using specific loaders, for example there are PhoneGap/Corova loader (for iOS, etc.) and FastCanvas loader for Android.